Libon, Albay: History

-The city of Libon draws its beginning to the “Second Expedition of Juan de Salcedo to the Bicol Region in 1573.”
-Using the northern passageway to the region Salcedo arrived in 1571, following his uncle's (Miguel Lopez de Legazpi) shortly after the seizure of Manila.
-Legazpi had commissioned his nephew to calm the area around Manila, and in the process Salcedo discovered a rumor that “somewhere beyond the mountains of southern Luzon was a placed called Paracale with its fabulous gold mines.“ He spent an undisclosed amount of time searching for the rumored mines, but returned to Manila upon the orders of his uncle vowing to return to the Bicol Region as soon as he could.
+The town of Libon traces its origins to the "Second Expedition of Juan de Salcedo to the Bicol Region in 1573.'
+Travelling through the northern passageway, Salcedo had first arrived in the region in 1571, shortly after his uncle's (Miguel Lopez de Legazpi) seizure of Manila.
+Legazpi had ordered his nephew to subdue the area around Manila and in the process Salcedo heard rumors that "somewhere beyond the mountains of southern Luzon was a place called Paracale with its fabulous gold mines."
+He spent an undisclosed amount of time searching for the rumored mines, but returned to Manila upon the orders of his uncle, vowing to return to the Bicol Region as soon as he could.

 He accomplished this in early 1573.
-“Salcedo undertook his second trip to the Bicol Region retracing his first route and with the wealth of information that he gathered during his first arrival in the region, he led his men beyond Paracale.”
+"Salcedo undertook his second trip to the Bicol Region retracing his first route and with the wealth of information that he gathered during his first arrival in the region, he led his men beyond Paracale."
 He continued upstream on the Bicol River upstream and reached its source, Bato Lake.
-On the shore of the lake Salcedo established the beginnings a "Settlement for Spaniards and named it Santiago de Libong."
+On the shore of the lake Salcedo established the beginnings of a "[s]ettlement for Spaniards and named it Santiago de Libong."

-It appears from the accounts about the finding of Libon that this town, indeed, occupies a prominent place in the history of the Bicol Region for two main reasons.
-First, it is the first settlement for Spaniards established in the Bicol Region, and by no less than Captain de Salcedo, recognized as the Spanish “Conquistador” of this part of Luzon.
+It appears from the accounts about the finding of Libon that this town occupies a prominent place in the history of the Bicol Region for two main reasons.
+First, it is the first settlement for Spaniards established in the Bicol Region, and by no less than Captain de Salcedo, recognized as the Spanish "Conquistador" of this part of Luzon.
 Second, Libon, during the early days of the Spanish conquest of Bicolandia, also served as the starting point for the organized propagation of the Christian faith in this region.
+Also, Libon possessed a prosperous and complex precolonial society, that is why it was chosen as a royal villa.